Mercedes EQS Goes Head-to-Head with the Tesla Model X

 Of course, being a flagship Benz, there’s a veritable alphabet soup of driver assistance systems on offer.
 Distronic active cruise control, which can automatically maintain a safe distance from the vehicle ahead, including braking to a stop, is standard, as is an active lane keeping assistant to warn you when you stray from your intended lane.
 A blind-spot assistant system is standard, along with an exit warning function that monitors the vehicle’s surroundings so you don’t, for instance, open your door into the path of a passing cyclist.
 Optional extras include an active steering assistant, evasive steering assist, and active brake assistant with cross-traffic function, which monitors the risk of collision with vehicles ahead, crossing or oncoming.
 The system can give the driver a visual and audible warning if a collision is imminent, and if the driver's braking response is too weak, can assist by increasing the brake pressure, or even initiate autonomous emergency braking if the driver fails to respond.

 The EQS SUV is a building block in Mercedes-Benz’s plan to fulfill its ambitions to be zero emissions by 2039.
 The company claims it is produced in a completely CO-neutral way.
 It will be manufactured in America at the company’s plant at Tuscaloosa, Alabama.
-Pricing and delivery dates will be announced later in 2022.
+Starting MSRP for the EQS is $105,550 and it is arriving in showrooms now.